The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3: Conclusions

 \section{Conclusions}

-In our previous work, \citetalias{PaperI}, we proposed using Bayesian neural networks to generate estimates for the line-of-sight velocities of \emph{Gaia} stars for which direct measurements are unavailable.
+In our previous work, \citetalias{PaperI}, we proposed using BNNs to generate estimates for the line-of-sight velocities of \emph{Gaia} stars for which direct measurements are unavailable.
 The inputs of the model are the five available dimensions (three positions, two proper motions).
 The outputs are not merely point predictions for the line-of-sight velocities, but full probability distributions which we can understand in a Bayesian sense as predictive posterior distributions.
-This is the advantage of the Bayesian neural network approach.
+This is the advantage of the BNN approach.

 The aims of the present work are two-fold.
-The first is to follow up on \citetalias{PaperI}, in which we employed a Bayesian neural network technique on the eve of the third \emph{Gaia} data release (DR3) to generate a set of blind predictions for the radial velocities that would appear in that data release.
+The first is to follow up on \citetalias{PaperI}, in which we employed a BNN technique on the eve of the third \emph{Gaia} data release (DR3) to generate a set of blind predictions for the radial velocities that would appear in that data release.
 Here, we compared the predictions with the published measurements, finding very good agreement and an approximate error rate of 1.5\%.

 The second purpose of this work is to train a new model with the DR3 measurements, and generate a catalogue of prediction distributions for the radial velocities still missing in DR3.
 To that end, we used the 6D sample from DR3, comprising around 34 million stars.
 We split this into a training set and a test set, and applied a series of quality cuts to the training set alone.
 The training set, finally comprising 16\,243\,507 stars, was then used to optimise the parameters of the model, while the test set was used to validate the model post-training.
 This validation was successful, yielding an overall error rate of around 1.4\%.
 There appeared to be a mild degree of underconfidence in the predictions, i.e., the posteriors are wider than necessary, so that a disproportionate number of measurements were sitting near the centres of their prediction distributions.
 While this behaviour is suboptimal in the sense that we are not achieving the maximum precision attainable, it is still a better outcome than overconfidence.
 Because of the applied quality cuts, the bulk of the stars of the training set were situated within 3-4~kpc of the Sun.
 However, we found that the model was capable of a degree of extrapolation, generating accurate posteriors for stars out to around 7~kpc.
 In general, it achieves this by cautiously inflating the posterior width for stars beyond the range of its training data.
 However, this behaviour begins to break down beyond this distance, and the predictions grow increasingly less accurate.